Tamás Mezősi Dr

 Mária Kovács Nyíriné

-I have a strong bond to dogs since my childhood, I always collected the dogs in the neighbourhoods and took them home.
-My parents had to realise that I needed a dog on own, so I was 8 years old when I got my fist dog, a Caucasian mix dog.
-I started to train guide dogs for blind in the Csepel Dog School in 1992, my first dog was a „fairy” Labrador female.
+I have a strong bond to dogs since my childhood; I always collected the dogs in the neighbourhoods and took them home.
+My parents had to realise that I needed a dog on my own, so I was 8 years old when I got my fist dog, a Caucasian mix dog.
+I started to train guide dogs in the Csepel Dog School in 1992, my first dog was a „fairy” Labrador female.
 One very rarely meets such a good-natured dog, she nearly helped me to train her.
 I spent 6 years at Csepel Dog School and several training and handing over the dogs is associated with my name.
 I was on maternity leave with my children until 2007.
 I missed dealing with dogs, therefore I joined to a foundation in 2008 which was terminated in December 2010 due to lack of financial resources.
 After this I contacted Baráthegyi Foundation, where I got the opportunity to continue the job which became a part of my life.
-I hope that my work, provides the opportunity for several blind person to participate in

 2011 I completed exam and got qualification as a trainer for Habilitation dogs.